Top Kyoto: most famous places to see in 3-4 days

 The Fushimi Inari Taisha Shrine is one of the most iconic and visited destinations in Japan.
 It is a Shinto shrine dedicated to Inari, the Japanese deity of fertility, agriculture, and general success.

-Located at the base of a mountain, it is characterized by the numerous torii gates one encounters while walking through the area.
+Located at the base of a mountain, it is characterized by the numerous torii gates that the visitors encounter while walking through the area.
 The torii gates are donated to the deity Inari by merchants and artisans with the aim of gaining prosperity in their businesses.
 It is located to the south of Kyoto.
 Open 24 hours a day, 7 days a week, and entrance is free.
 Inside the shrine, we can enjoy:

 - Torii Path: Thousands of torii gates aligned to form picturesque tunnels leading to the top of the mountain.